Classification-Team-JM1/Classification_Predict_Package/README.md

 #### 2.2) Running the Streamlit web app on your local machine
-With the Solution_Minors script ,the app can be ran on a local machine
+With the Solution_Minors python script in this repo,the app can be ran on a local machine

 To do this, follow the steps below by running the given commands within a Git bash (Windows), or terminal (Mac/Linux):